Woodbury Central Community School District

-The Woodbury Central Community School District is a public school district headquartered in Moville, Iowa.
+The Woodbury Central Community School District is a rural public school district headquartered in Moville, Iowa.
 It is completely within Woodbury County, and serves the town of Moville, the unincorporated community of Climbing Hill, and the surrounding rural areas.

 The district was created in 1962, from the consolidation of Moville and Climbing Hill.

 Schools

 The district operates three schools, all in Moville: